MDiakhate12/edi-parser/README.md

 import sys
 sys.path.insert(0, "/var/task/Pre-processing-CICD-1")
 ```
+To avoid this step, the CICD function should apply a process similar to the one described [here](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html#python-package-create-dependencies).
+This would avoid also using the `setup.py` and `MANIFEST.in`, and so make the maintainance of lambda functions easier.

 ## SAM
 The SAM framework provided by AWS allows us to test our lambda function locally.
 For this you need to install: